elastic/elasticsearch-sql-odbc/README.md

 This is the ODBC driver for Elasticsearch's SQL plugin.
 The driver implements the Unicode version of the 3.80 API release.

+## Elastic License Functionality

+The driver files in this repository are subject to the Elastic License.
+The full license can be found in [LICENSE.txt](LICENSE.txt).
+Usage requires a [subscription](https://www.elastic.co/subscriptions).
+Files that are not subject to the Elastic License are in the [libs](libs) directory.

 ## Supported platforms

 The current target platform is Microsoft Windows, past and including version 7.